Petar-Dinev/BuyOrSell/README.md

-Pets-Social-Network
+Pets-Social-Network.
-Still work on it
+Still work on it.